c0unterfire/COZEN/README.md

 Blackhat Arsernal COZEN

-This is a POC tool on how one can use corrupt outgoing data to unauthorize usb drives.
+This is a POC tool on how one can protect data confidentiality by corrupting any data transfers to unauthorized usb drives.

-Currently the "Config" settings is stored in HKCU\Software\COZEN
+The "Config" settings are stored in HKCU\Software\COZEN

-[to add new drives to whitelist] set the "registerNewDrives" key to 1 - any new drives inserted will be added into the registry as whitelisted
+[to add new drives to whitelist] set the "registerNewDrives" key to 1 - any new drives inserted will be added to the registry's "whitelist"

 [to delete drives from whitelist] manually access the registry and delete the subkey from HKCU\Software\COZEN